TreasureAD/mutationTest/README.md

 - Consider using property-based testing to validate multiple scenarios efficiently.

 ## 7. Conclusion
-The mutation testing process using MutPy indicated a moderate improvement in mutation score after enhancing the test suite.
+The mutation testing process using MutPy indicated a moderate improvement in mutation score after enhancing the test suite (test cases in PyTest.py).
 However, a considerable number of mutants remained undetected or exhibited incorrect test results.
 Enhancements to the test suite will be pivotal to further improve mutation score and overall code reliability.

+Below are all of my added test suites to help improve the mutation score: